 And finally, it was my pleasure to join our Office’s Run for the Cure team, the Ombudsman Watchdogs on October 2 – the team’s ninth year participating in the Canadian Breast Cancer Foundation’s fundraising event.

 There are many ways to stay informed about the goings-on at our office.
-Subscribe to our Newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, and check our website for regular updates.
+Subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.

 With the start of the new school year, school board issues are top of mind in our office.